 Many of the treatment facilities, pump stations and combined sewer discharge outfalls convey and treat the flows differently during dry vs. wet weather.
 Additionally, during wet weather the operation of some facilities varies depending on the amount of rainfall and the combined sewer flows in the system.
 InfoWorks ICM has a robust module called “Real time control (RTC)” that allows programming different types of pump stations, gate and valve structures.
 It also allows programming the set-points for the operation of these facilities.
 The RTC logic is easy to program and understand and allows a much better representation for simulating the different treatment pathways (i.e. secondary vs. primary treatment facility vs. combined sewer discharge outfall) for any storm event.

 City of San Francisco has several engineers from different locations that work on the model, and often working to solve the same problem concurrently.
 The workgroup-based databases and configuration management system has provided a seamless approach for several engineers to update the model, develop scenarios for analysis and generate results using the same network.
 The advantage of this feature has led to less time required for database management and conflict resolution, and higher team productivity.

-“The model allows me to have confidence in knowing not only the what numbers are, but also what the numbers visually mean in terms of hydraulic performance.”
+“The model allows me to have confidence in knowing not only what the numbers are, but also what the numbers visually mean in terms of hydraulic performance.”
 Julio Maravilla, an Engineer at SFPUC said.